 Downer Community Micro-forest in the News

-This project was made possible by the support of: Service One, a 100% community owned bank, Light House Architecture and Science and Federation Financial and the community.
-Provincial Plants donated plants and Thor’s Hammer donated a recycled timber bench and funds to support planting an additional 300 tubestock.
+This project was sponsored by: Service One, Light House Architecture and Science, Federation Financial and the community.
+Provincial Plants donated plants and Thor’s Hammer donated a recycled timber bench and funds to support planting an extra 300 plants.